Blood Test Interpreter

 Using Panel Analysis

-Find the appropriate panel section that matches your lab results.
-Each panel is clearly labeled and organized by clinical category.
+Scroll through the Full Panel tab to find the section that matches your lab report.
+Each panel is labeled and organized by clinical category.

-Input your test values in the corresponding fields.
-You don't need to fill in every field - only enter the values you have available.
+Type values into the fields that correspond to your results.
+You do not need to fill in every field — only enter the values you have.

 Panel-Specific Guidance